coldshrine/study-notes/books/designing-data-intensive-applications.md

 #### Table-table join

 The stream process needs to maintain a database containing the set of followers for each user so it knows which timelines need to be updated when a new tweet arrives.

+#### Time-dependence join

+The previous three types of join require the stream processor to maintain some state.

+If state changes over time, and you join with some state, what point in time do you use for the join?

+If the ordering of events across streams is undetermined, the join becomes nondeterministic.

+This issue is known as _slowly changing dimension_ (SCD), often addressed by using a unique identifier for a particular version of the joined record.
+For example, we can turn the system deterministic if every time the tax rate changes, it is given a new identifier, and the invoice includes the identifier for the tax rate at the time of sale.
+But as a consequence makes log compation impossible.